What does sorting out the estate involve?

 - Marriage or civil partnership certificate, if the person was married

-You’ll need to attach copies of these various documents to probate forms, and to access the deceased’s bank accounts, investments or life insurance.
+If you’re not applying online, you’ll need to attach copies of these various documents to probate forms, and to access the deceased’s bank accounts, investments or life insurance.

 If you're not sure where to search for a will, visit Gov.uk for help.